 Home warranties are a popular option for home buyers due to their convenience, coverage, and the peace of mind they offer.
 Few, however, are aware of what they actually cost.
-Our comprehensive survey of over 14,000 plans and plan variations found that the average cost of a home warranty plan is approximately $600 per year.
+Our comprehensive survey of over 14,000 plans and plan variations found that the average price of a home warranty plan is approximately $600 per year.
 As the graph indicates, however, this can vary a great deal.
 This report summarizes several important factors listed in the figure above affecting the cost of home warranty plans.

 What is a Home Warranty?

-Examples include major appliance failures, pool maintenance, and air conditioning.
+Examples include major appliance failures, roof leaks, pool maintenance, and air conditioning.
 A good home warranty, even at the basic level, will include many options for common scenarios.
 Even still, there are almost always add-ons for different homes, homeowners, and risk tolerances.
 Pool coverage is one such example.
 If you don’t have a pool, however, there’s no reason to buy that option.

-Importantly, many homeowners choose a home warranty plan for the intangible benefit that comes with peace of mind.
+Importantly, many homeowners choose a home appliance warranty plan for the intangible benefit that comes with peace of mind.
 Knowing that repairs on major, common items are already covered and just a call away can ease the stress of home ownership.

 How Much Do Home Warranties Usually Cost?